Morphine Detox Treatment

 Morphine is a pain relieving medication, but it is an opiate narcotic medication.
 It works by blocking pain receptors in your brain and spinal cord.
 This decreases the pain you are feeling by giving you a false sense of contentment and bliss.
 It is often used to help treat pulmonary edema and can have an effect of sedation on the user.
 When it is combined with other drugs and alcohol, the effects are very serious and can be life-threatening.
 It can sometimes lead to death.

-Signs and Symptoms Associated with the Use of Morphine
+Signs and Symptoms Associated with the Morphine Addiction and Abuse

 The most common side effects associated with the use of morphine include dizziness, drowsiness, vomiting, nausea, weight loss, loss of appetite, sweating, mood swings, confusion, agitation, body aches and stiff muscles.
 More serious side effects include irregular heartbeat, breathing difficulty, vision problems, seizures and hallucinations.